Rukenshia/BitRocket/README.md

 <br /><br />

 ## Overview <a name="overview"></a>
-Connect [Alassian BitBucket Server][BitBucketserver] or [Alassian BitBucket Cloud][BitBucketcloud] with [Rocket.Chat][rocketchat] and send notifications to users or channels on each push, pull requests or comments on pull requests to any branch.
+Connect [Alassian BitBucket Cloud][BitBucketcloud] with [Rocket.Chat][rocketchat] and send notifications to users or channels on each push, pull requests or comments on pull requests to any branch.
+This is a fork that only maintains the BitBucket Cloud payloads.
 <br /><br /><br /><br />

 ## Features <a name="features"></a>